lisp-docs/cl-language-reference/docs/chap-19/bj-d-logical-pathnames/_bj-d-c-c-null-strings-as-components-of-a-logical-pathname.md

-**19.3.2.2 Null Strings as Components of a Logical Pathname** The null string, "", is not a valid value for any component of a *logical pathname*.
+ The null string, "", is not a valid value for any component of a *logical pathname*.